dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 description: "Learn more about the Dapr Workflow features and concepts"
 ---

 Now that you've learned about the [workflow building block]({{< ref workflow-overview.md >}}) at a high level, let's deep dive into the features and concepts included with the Dapr Workflow engine and SDKs.
-Dapr Workflows expose several core features and concepts which are common across all supported languages.
+Dapr Workflow exposes several core features and concepts which are common across all supported languages.

 ## Workflows